RagnarLab/cargo-nfpm/README.md

           - skip:             Don't do anything.
 Default
           - keep-line-tables: Keep only line-tables debug information.
 This is the minimum requirement for stacktraces
           - strip:            Strip off all debug information.
 Information is lost if not preserved otherwise
-          - separate:         Debug information is saved in a separate .debug file
+          - split:            Debug information is saved in a separate .debug file

   -h, --help
           Print help (see a summary with '-h')